mjrubino/wildlife-wrangler/README.md

 * Occurrence record database (output) now includes column for weight that users can use to omit or devalue undesirable records.
 * Handling requests of > 200,000 records.
 * The older albers projection (EPSG: 102008) abandoned in favor of EPSG: 50570.
 * Generalization of framework to better facilitate multiple users.
-Parameters.sqlite will be replaced with a template that user can build from.
+Parameters.sqlite replaced with a template that user can build from.
 Each user will access a local copy of parameters.sqlite filled out for their needs.

 ## Coming soon
 * Improved handling of duplicates.